Subnetting Example with a /16 prefix

 Calculating the Hosts for subnets

-To calculate hosts for each subnet, look at the third and fourth octet.
-After borrowing 6 bits for the subnet, there is two host bit remaining in the third octet and 8 host bits in the fourth octet and total of 10 bits that were in host portion.
+To calculate hosts for each subnet, look at the third and fourth octets.
+After borrowing 6 bits for the subnet, two host bits remain in the third octet and 8 host bits in the fourth octet, for 10 bits in the host portion.
 So, apply the host calculation formula.
-There are only 1026 usable host addresses that are available for each /22 subnet.
+There are only 1026 usable host addresses available for each /22 subnet.